 - The diagnostics cannot be loaded and run from a disk until the AIX operating system has been installed and configured.
-After the AIX operating system has been installed, all three modes of diagnostics are available. - The diagnostics cannot be loaded on a system (client) from a server if that system is not set up to boot from a server over a network.
-When the system is set up to boot from a server, the diagnostics are run in the same manner as they are from disk. - If the diagnostics are loaded from disk or a server, you must shut down the AIX operating system before turning off the system unit to prevent possible damage to disk data.
-This is done in one of two ways: - If the diagnostics were loaded in standalone mode, press the F3 key until DIAGNOSTIC OPERATING INSTRUCTIONS displays.
-Then press the F3 key once again to shut down the AIX operating system. - If the diagnostics were loaded in maintenance or concurrent mode, type the shutdown -F command. - Under some conditions, the system might stop, with instructions displayed on attached displays and terminals.
+After the AIX operating system has been installed, all three modes of operation are available. - The diagnostics cannot be loaded on a system (client) from a server if that system is not set up to boot from a server over a network.
+When the system is set up to boot from a server, the diagnostics are run in the same manner as they are from disk. - If the diagnostics are loaded from disk or a server, you must shutdown the AIX operating system before turning the system unit off to prevent possible damage to disk data.
+This is done in one of two ways: - If the diagnostics were loaded in standalone mode, press the F3 key until DIAGNOSTIC OPERATING INSTRUCTIONS displays; then press the F3 key once again to shutdown the AIX operating system. - If the diagnostics were loaded in maintenance or concurrent mode, enter the shutdown -F command. - Under some conditions the system may stop, with instructions displayed on attached displays and terminals.
 Follow the instructions to select a console display.